great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ```

 ## Use Great Expectations to create Data Quality Tests
-Now that we have some data to test in our database, let’s set up GX so we can create some data quality tests and run them against the data.
+Now that you have some data to test in your database, set up GX so that you can create some data quality tests and run them against the data.

-We will be following the [GX getting started guide](https://docs.greatexpectations.io/docs/oss/get_started/get_started_with_gx_and_sql), but running it inside Docker.
+You will be following the [GX getting started guide](https://docs.greatexpectations.io/docs/oss/get_started/get_started_with_gx_and_sql), but running it inside Docker.
 There are a number of ways you can create the GX configuration.
-In this tutorial, we will use a Jupyter Notebook, but you can also use your preferred Python development tool instead.
+In this tutorial, you will use a Jupyter Notebook, but you can also use your preferred Python development tool instead.

 ### Initialize the Jupyter Notebook Server
 Run the following command in our project’s terminal to start the Jupyter Notebook Server: